Over 25 actionable festive packaging tips

 Avoid overpacking

-Following the previous point, many people have experienced receiving small products in ridiculously oversized packs when ordering online.
-Yet consumers still highlight this as one of the biggest annoyances.
+Following the previous point, many people have received small products in ridiculously oversized packaging when ordering online, yet consumers still consider this one of the biggest annoyances.

 With a massive influx of boxes and packaging during Christmas, consumers want to avoid the additional hassle of disposing of excess void fill and large amounts of cardboard.
 This problem is particularly acute for items that can only go in the bin (such as air sacks, bubble wrap, etc.).

-In addition to the annoyance factor, it also looks (and is) bad for the environment, increases transport costs, and can lead to rearranging deliveries if you are out (and the product itself would have fitted through the letterbox were it not for the packaging).
+In addition to the annoyance of it all, it also looks (and is) bad for the environment, increases transport costs, and can lead to rearranging deliveries if you are out when the product itself would have fitted through the letterbox were it not for the packaging.

 Packs are easy to open